Partenope Ristorante

 Partenope

-Featured image for post: Italian Aperitivo Culture: What is it?
+Featured image for post: Italian Aperitivo Culture: A Beginners Guide to a Italian Tradition

 A time-honored Italian tradition worth checking out, Aperitivo is similar to the American happy hour.
 A pre-meal ritual meant to open up the appetite, it’s more than just having a drink before dinner.